 The bathroom is the perfect incubator for the growth of mold and mildew.
 There is plenty of humidity and body soil to encourage growth.
 Mildew is a mold and while unsightly, it is usually not extremely toxic.
-It does spread quickly on surfaces like fabrics, grout, caulk, and painted surfaces through spores and can irritate breathing.
+It does spread quickly on surfaces like fabrics, grout, caulk, and painted wood surfaces through spores.
 So, if it appears, it is best to treat quickly.

 Light Switches, Door Knobs, and Faucet Handles